-In MPP method it is core to help people and institutions understand the role of meanings in their life and style of management; and even more important, their consequences.
-The good news is that worthless meanings can be replaced with more healthy options.
+In MPP method it is core to help people and institutions understand the role that meanings play in their life and style of management; and even more important, their consequences.
+The good news is that worthless meanings can be replaced with more healthy and uplifting options.
 I will say more about this below.

 What is Meaningful and Meaningless?

 From all this we may learn that there are two races of men in the world, but only these two – the “race” of the decent man, and the “race” of the indecent man.
 Both are found everywhere; they penetrate into all groups in society.
 No group consists entirely of decent or indecent people. ~ Viktor Frankl ~

 The dictionary defines meaningful as full of meaning, significance, purpose or value; purposeful; significant.
 In MPP theory and method, the meaningful builds, enhances and points to what is significant and beneficial.
 Acting in a meaningful way intends to honor, respect, exalt, validate, and value something and someone.
 For instance, you probably believe that your country’s flag is meaningful because of what it represents – the kinship with fellow citizens, the country’s history, its language, culture, and traditions – all which have a special significance in the flag’s colors.
 You would also agree that for some individuals serving and doing good to others is meaningful.
 To summarize, meaningful action is being prosocial.